 Projector Noise Level

-Still, I believe that most of the projectors on my list only produce about 30 or 40 decibels of noise.
+Still, I believe that most of the projectors on my list only produce about 30 or 40 decibels of noise, some units even less.
 That’s pretty much whisper-quiet.
 Add to that whichever audio that ends up playing over the projections, and you basically won’t hear a peep from your new projector.

 If your silent projector does start making strange noises at some point, you can always open it up and check out the fan.
 Chances are that the fan is just a bit clogged, and the noise will disappear as soon as you get rid of the dust.
 If it works on your computer, it should work in this case, too.